ryanwmichaud/TabV4/README.md

-Ryan Michaud 2023 <br>
+Ryan Michaud 2023
 Application and UI to find every possible way to voice a group of chord tones on a string instrument within a maximum number of frets and generate diagram visualizations.
 Supports any tuning and number of strings.

-To serve react app from localhost:8000:
+#To Run:
     from root
-        - "npm run build" to build latest app from server folder
+        - `npm run build` to build latest app from server directory
-        - "npm start" to serve latest build from express localhost:8000
+        - `npm start` to serve latest build from express localhost:8000

-To develop react app and express backend
+#To Develop react app and express backend
     from root
-        - "npm start" to start react development server on localhost:3000 from server folder in different terminal
+        - `npm start` to start react development server on localhost:3000 from server folder in different terminal
-        - "npm start" to enable backend to do calculations
+        - `npm start` to enable backend to do calculations
-        - "npm run dev" to use a nodemon server to restart with every save
+        - `npm run dev` to use a nodemon server to restart with every save